-Retina displays only use scaled resolutions rather than specific resolution settings like external displays.
-If you need to use a different resolution than those available on the built-in display, consider attaching an external display via HDMI or Thunderbolt.
+Retina displays use scaled resolutions rather than the specific resolution settings that external displays use.
+If you need to use a different resolution than those available on the built-in display, attach an external display via HDMI, Thunderbolt, or DisplayPort.

 - In the Finder, choose Applications from the Go menu.

-- In the Applications folder that opens, click the application's icon so it is highlighted.
+- In the Applications folder that opens, click the app's icon so it's highlighted.

 - Choose Get Info from the File menu.

-- Close the window and double click the Application to reopen it.
+- Close the window and open the app again.

-Note: You might also contact the developer of the application to determine if they offer an update to the application for the Retina display.
+You can also contact the developer of the application to see if they offer an update to the application for the Retina display.

-Yes.
-Some applications work best using the Low Resolution mode.
-Other applications will only run in Low Resolution mode.
-You can try changing this setting by removing the checkmark in the Get Info window for the application.
-This may or may not be possible depending on the individual application.
-You may also contact the developer of the application to determine if they are offering an update to the application for the Retina display.
+You can try changing this setting by removing the checkmark in the Get Info window for the app, but this might not be possible.
+If this is the case, contact the developer of the app to see if they offer an update to the app for the Retina display.

-What happens when I use an external display with my Retina display Mac?
+Using an external display with your Retina display Mac

-Yes.
-Press and hold the Option key while clicking the Scaled button to see more resolutions.
-Note: If you are using OS X Lion or Mountain Lion, this is only available in extended desktop mode.
+If you're using OS X v10.7 Lion or OS X v10.8 Mountain Lion, this is only available in extended desktop mode.

-You can find the Detect Displays button in the Displays section of System Preferences.
-Once there, press and hold the Option key to see the Detect Displays button in the lower-right corner.
+In OS X Mavericks v10.9 or later, you can find the Detect Displays button by going to the Displays section of System Preferences.
+Once there, hold down the Option key to see the Detect Displays button in the lower-right corner.
 You can click this button to manually detect another display.

-Yes.
 Using the Apple-supplied Windows Support Software, Windows starts up with the maximum dpi (pixels) it supports (144 dpi, or 150% magnification).
-This can be adjusted using the Windows Display Control Panel.
+As a result, items on the display appear small with a lot of space.
+You can adjust this setting using the Windows Display Control Panel.